37chandler/tm-parsing/README.md

-# Assignment: Parsing
+## Assignment: Parsing

-This repo has two notebooks in it.
-One introduces you to parsing with NLTK and includes our work for class in Week 11.
-In this work we're going to try to get a custom package that does SVO parsing working, which will also require us to install the Stanford Parser.
+This repo has one notebook in it.
+It introduces you to parsing with `spaCy`, a tremendously powerful NLP package that we'll start using in the latter bit of the course.

-The second notebook gets you started on the assignment, where I ask you to apply the SVO parsing to the convention speeches to reveal the key themes of those speeches.
+This notebook introduces you (very briefly) to spaCy.
+I also recommend watching the [introductory video](https://www.youtube.com/watch?v=WnGPv6HnBok) to learn more.

+This notebook will get you started extracting Subject-Verb-Object entities from a piece of text.

+### Assignment

+In a notebook that you create, extract the SVOs from the Republican and Democratic National Conventions.
+Report the top 25 SVOs from each convention and write a few sentences about what, if anything, you think we can glean from these lists.